daronphang/programming-resources/architectures/API/REST/REST.md

 ### Cache-friendly

-Reusuing a lot of HTTP tools, REST is the only style that allows caching data on the HTTP level.
+Reusing a lot of HTTP tools, REST is the only style that allows caching data on the HTTP level.

 ### Multiple formats support